Genesis 1: A Commentary

 (1:26-27) “Then God said, ‘Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth.’
 27 God created man in His own image, in the image of God He created him; male and female He created them.”

 Finally, we reach the creation of humans.
-The poetic parallelism in verse 27 “sets this verse apart as the climax of the narrative.”[107]
+The poetic parallelism in verse 27 “sets this verse apart as the climax of the narrative.”[134]
 God speaks to himself in this passage, which also adds to the majestic creation of mankind.
-(For our view of the Trinity in this passage, see our earlier article.)

 (1:28) “God blessed them; and God said to them, ‘Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth.’”

-The word “subdue” (kābaš—kawbash) means “to bring into bondage, keep under, force.”[110]
+The word “subdue” (kābaš—kawbash) means “to bring into bondage, keep under, force.”[140]
 Sometimes the word is used for an immoral force (Est. 7:8; Jer.
 34:11, 16), but other times it is used for moral force or loving leadership.
 For example, Micah writes, “You will again have compassion on us; you will tread (kābaš) our sins underfoot and hurl all our iniquities into the depths of the sea” (Mic.
 7:19 NIV).
-In this example, God is exercising force to have “compassion” and remove their sins!
+In this example, God is exercising force to have “compassion” and remove their sins.

 God himself not only cared for the people of Ninevah, but also for their “many animals” (Jon.
 4:11).
 Solomon writes, “A righteous man cares for the needs of his animal” (Prov.
 12:10).
 And finally, at the end of human history, one criterion of judgment will be how people treated the Earth.
 John writes, “The time came for the dead to be judged… to destroy those who destroy the earth” (Rev. 11:18).

-Instead, gap theorists respond by noting that the same term “fill” is used after the Flood, where God says, “Be fruitful and multiply, and fill the earth.”
-Of course, this command occurs after the Flood, which implies that the term simply refers to filling at the present moment, having nothing to do with the past (cf. Gen. 17:2, 28:3; 35:11; 48:4; 47:27).
+Gap Theory Perspective: Critics of the gap theory argue that the word “fill” (mālēʾ maw-lay) would need to be rendered “refill” the Earth.
+Yet, gap theorists respond by noting that the same term “fill” is used after the Flood, where God says, “Be fruitful and multiply, and fill the earth.”
+The term simply refers to filling at the present moment, having nothing to do with the past (cf. Gen. 17:2, 28:3; 35:11; 48:4; 47:27).

-(1:29-30) “Then God said, ‘Behold, I have given you every plant yielding seed that is on the surface of all the earth, and every tree which has fruit yielding seed; it shall be food for you; 30 and to every beast of the earth and to every bird of the sky and to every thing that moves on the earth which has life, I have given every green plant for food’; and it was so.”
-Again, this passage stands in sharp contrast to the ancient Near Eastern deities and creation accounts.
-Wenham writes, “God’s provision of food for newly created man stands in sharp contrast to Mesopotamian views which held that man was created to supply the gods with food.”[111]
-God doesn’t need our food!
-Asaph writes, “If I were hungry I would not tell you, for the world is Mine, and all it contains.
+Genesis continues to stand in sharp contrast to the ancient Near Eastern deities and creation accounts.
+Wenham writes, “God’s provision of food for newly created man stands in sharp contrast to Mesopotamian views which held that man was created to supply the gods with food.”[142]
+In the OT, God doesn’t need our food!
+Elsewhere, God says, “If I were hungry I would not tell you, for the world is Mine, and all it contains.
 13 Shall I eat the flesh of bulls or drink the blood of male goats?”
 (Ps.
 50:12-13)

 Young Earth Perspective: YECs argue that animal death did not occur until after the Fall.
 Therefore, even carnivores (by today’s standards) were vegetarians.
 Sarfati writes, “The Fall is the big discontinuity of earth history, and that’s where animal carnivory could have begun.
-Certainly, by the time of the Flood, there was animal carnivory.”[112]
-They connect this with Isaiah 11:6-9 and 65:25, claiming that these passages make an “Edenic connection.”[113]
+Certainly, by the time of the Flood, there was animal carnivory.”[143]
+They connect this with Isaiah 11:6-9 and 65:25, claiming that these passages make an “Edenic connection.”[144]
+But can we honestly believe that the teeth of the Tyrannosaurus Rex were designed for eating leaves?

 Old Earth Perspective: OECs note that God did give plant life for food.
-However, this doesn’t affirm that animals could only eat vegetables.
-To assert this would commit what D.A.
-Carson calls the “negative inference fallacy.”[114]
-In this case, just because God gave plant life for food, this does not imply that this was the only food given.
-We have good reason to think that the first humans were strictly vegetarians, because God later said, “Every moving thing that is alive shall be food for you” (Gen. 9:3).
-However, God never lifted this dietary restriction for animals—only humans.[115]
-This implies that animals were eating meat in addition to vegetables the entire time, including up to the present moment.
+However, this doesn’t teach that animals could only eat vegetables.
+To assert this would commit the “negative inference fallacy.”[145]
+That is, just because God gave plant life for food, this does not imply that this was the only food given.

-Hugh Ross argues that green plants are the “foundation for the food chain.”[116]
+Hugh Ross notes that green plants are the “foundation for the food chain.”[149]
 So, even carnivores depend on green plants for food—either directly or indirectly.
-Kidner agrees when he writes, “It is a generalization, that directly or indirectly all life depends on vegetation, and the concern of the verse is to show that all are fed from God’s hand.”[117]
+Kidner agrees when he writes, “It is a generalization, that directly or indirectly all life depends on vegetation, and the concern of the verse is to show that all are fed from God’s hand.”[150]

-A parallel passage sheds light on this as well.
-Psalm 104 is held to be a psalm about creation, and it doesn’t describe animal death as evil or sinful.
+Finally, Psalm 104 is held to be a psalm about creation, and it doesn’t describe animal death as evil or sinful.
 In fact, we read, “The young lions roar after their prey and seek their food from God” (Ps.
 104:21).
 The psalmist sees no problem with this, and in fact, he praises God for his creation (Ps.
 104:24).
 The only beings who are called “wicked” or “sinners” are humans—not animals (Ps.
 104:35).

 (1:31) “God saw all that He had made, and behold, it was very good.
 And there was evening and there was morning, the sixth day.”
-Repeatedly throughout this chapter, God called his creation good.
-Here he concludes by calling it “very good.”

 Day 7: God’s rest

-(2:1) “Thus the heavens and the earth were completed, and all their hosts.”
 The creation account of Genesis 1 refers to “the heavens and the earth,” not just the Garden of Eden.
 This is an inclusio that bookends Genesis 1:1.

-“All their hosts…” refers to the stars (cf. Deut.
-4:19).[121]
+“All their hosts” refers to the stars (cf. Deut.
+4:19).[151]

 (2:2-3) “By the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done.
 3 Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made.”

 Why does God “rest” on the seventh day?
 The text says that God rested, but it doesn’t say that he needed to rest.
 God didn’t rest because he was tired, but because he was finished.
-Similarly, a musician might make a musical rest in between measures, but not because she is tired.[122]
-She would rest because it was part of her masterpiece.
-After humanity came about, there have been no more new species.
+This is similar to a musician who writes a “rest” between measures.[152]
+She would rest because it was part of her masterpiece—not because she was tired.
+The term “rested” (šābat) literally means “the cessation of creative activity.”[153]
+Incidentally, after humanity came about, no new species have arrived on Earth.
 God rested or “ceased” from his creative activity.

 [2] James M. Boice, Genesis: An Expositional Commentary (Grand Rapids, MI: Baker Books, 1998), p.28.